JanAdell/PlatformerGame/README.md

 * A Key - Left Horizontal Movement
 * D Key - Right Horizontal Movement
+* O Key - Shoot in the direction the player is looking at
 * Spacebar - Jump

 ### Debug Keys